CAFFÉLATEX, VÉGÉTALEX AND TUBULARS

 - for cyclocross (where punctures are more likely).

-Quick way to check whether there is still liquid Caffélatex inside a tubular?
+Here’s a quick way to check whether there is still liquid Caffélatex or Végétalex inside a tubular.

 - Deflate the tubular completely;